motla/motla.github.io/index.md

 ## Open-source projects

-I allow some of my time to open-source contributions, here are some.
+I allow some of my time to open-source contributions, here are some creations.

 {% include open-source.html %}